-The urgency of the needs described above only increases with the departure of Europe's main capital market centre, London, from the Union as a result of Brexit.
-However, this creates also unique opportunity a necessity to redesign and reinvigorate the Capital Markets Union based on the needs and characteristics of the EU27 capital markets.
+The urgency of the needs described above will only increase with the departure of Europe's main capital market centre, London, from the Union, as a result of Brexit.
+However, this also creates a unique opportunity, a necessity to redesign and reinvigorate the Capital Markets Union based on the needs and characteristics of the EU27 capital markets.
 In the end, the European market needs to be i) fully integrated, ii) attractive to foreign investors, and iii) competitive with other markets around the globe.